SpringMicro1/docker-fastapi/README.md

 docker-compose -f docker-compose-gitlab.yml up -d
 ```

-> NOTE: The GitLab container takes like 10-15 minutes to get up and running.
-Check the logs to see when it's ready.
+> NOTE: The GitLab container can take between 2-15 minutes to get up and running depending on your machine.
+Check the logs for a log with the text `Server Initialized` to see when it's ready.

 https://docs.gitlab.com/ee/install/docker.html#install-gitlab-using-docker-compose